nerfstudio-project/gsplat/docs/INSTALL_WIN.md

 ### 3. Activate the Visual Studio C++ environment

+The installation script setup.pt should automatically find the path to the visual studio compiler.
+However `gsplat` also requires to be able to compile C++ code on the fly (jit compilation) in some instances, which requires `cl.exe` to be on the path.

+In order to have `cl.exe` on the path you can:
 1. Navigate to the directory where vcvars64.bat is located.
 This path might vary depending on your installation.
 A common path is:
 ```
 C:\Program Files (x86)\Microsoft Visual Studio\2022\BuildTools\VC\Auxiliary\Build